watchingwhileusleep/x-request-id-middleware/README.md

 2. Check Application Logs

-    Verify that your application logs include the request ID, which will help you trace requests through your system.
+    Verify that your application logs include the X-request-ID, which will help you trace requests through your system.

 ---